forcepusher/forcepusher/README.md

 Put `Responses MUST be terse and short.` in a rule or system prompt, or use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
 Vision consumes a lot.
 Use Q8_0 or BF16 .mmproj files so you don't have to blind the model completely.
 Never use Q8_0 KV Cache.
 Ut kills the tool calls because it introduces typos, and lobotomizes reasoning of the model.
-When short on memory, always disable Unified KV Cache and set Max Concurrent Prediction to 1.
+Always disable Unified KV Cache and set Max Concurrent Prediction to 1, unless you intend the model to work in parallel.
 Use OpenAI-compatible API to connect to LM Studio.
 The https://zed.dev/ seems to be best open-source agentic IDE.
 Here are [jinja templates](https://github.com/forcepusher/jinja-templates-lmstudio-zed) for LM Studio and Zed.
 Very tedious to get right.